AdhamMo1/EmbededProjectAPI/README.md

 <h1>Features</h1>

-<h3>API for Embedded Systems:</h3> Supports communication with embedded devices, such as Arduino or other microcontrollers.
+API for Embedded Systems: Supports communication with embedded devices, such as Arduino or other microcontrollers.

 Modular Design: Easy to extend and adapt to specific hardware requirements.